onyedikachi-david/create-ink-app/README.md

 The README includes a section on setting up VSCode for development, including recommended plugins and workspace integration.

 For more detailed information, please refer to the README files in the template.

+This project was inspired by `create-eth` and aims to provide a similar development experience for ink! smart contracts.